flyingmachine/brave-clojure-web/content/6-do-things.md

 ### The Shire's Next Top Model

-For our hobbit model, we'll eschew such characteristics as "joviality" and "mischievousnes" and focus only on the hobbit's tiny body.
+For our hobbit model, we'll eschew such characteristics as "joviality" and "mischievousness" and focus only on the hobbit's tiny body.
 Here's our hobbit model:

 ```clojure
 (def asym-hobbit-body-parts [{:name "head" :size 3}